cstuder/secrethubwarden/README.md

 ## Usage

-1. Create a login entry or a secure note in Bitwarden and give it a unique name.
+1. Create a login entry, a secure note or an SSH key in Bitwarden and give it a unique name.
 2. Write a `.secrethubwarden` file in the `.env` format with `GITHUB_SECRET_NAME=bitwarden_vault_entry_name` on each line.
 3. Execute `secrethubwarden` to fetch the secrets from Bitwarden and write them to GitHub.